telemetrydb/lenspy/README.md

 ## Features

-- Support for the majority of Plotly trace types
 - Ability to specify number of points to display at once
 - Ability to define a custom function for downsampling data
 - Ability to run in [Jupyter](#jupyter) notebooks